orta/rebase/_posts/2015-12-04-spheres-of-influence.md

 In my fourth year of Artsy, I cemented what it means to be a mobile engineer at Artsy.
 Probably, for the rest of Artsy's lifetime.
 With help from Ash, we made every application open source, and established a culture of open source by default from then on.
 I got to a point where I don't need to do so much programming, as I wanted work on different problems.
 We hired some more awesome people, and now our impact isn't just within Artsy, but on the entire Cocoa community.

 Within CocoaPods I helped us make the [transition](http://blog.cocoapods.org/The-captain-leaves-the-bridge) from small group of hackers, to a [considerable team of people](https://cocoapods.org/about) and voices.
-CocoaPods became the default integration methods for the majority of SDK providers, and it is assumed now that every library would support CocoaPods.
+CocoaPods became the default integration methods for the majority of SDK providers, and it is assumed now that every library supports CocoaPods.

-In the process I've used CocoaPods' ubiquity to improve the code quality for the tens of thousands of libraries, by offering analytics, showing ways to improve libraries programmatically and adding extra features for libraries that conform to standard.
+In the process, I've used CocoaPods' ubiquity to improve the code quality for the tens of thousands of libraries, by offering analytics, showing ways to improve libraries programmatically and adding extra features for libraries that conform to standard.

 We now get 100,000 unique people visiting the CocoaPods website looking for ways to improve their apps.
 In the last 3 months there were 30 million pods integrated by CocoaPods.

-I've been working with [@alloy](https://github.com/alloy) on the CocoaPods app.
+At the end of this year, I've been working with [@alloy](https://github.com/alloy) on the CocoaPods app.
 I think it will become the default way for most people to work with libraries in their apps, for a long time.
 It lowers the barrier to entry even more, and makes life considerably easier for beginner -> informed developers.

 Yesterday, Apple announced Swift as open source, and along came a [Package Manager](https://github.com/apple/swift-package-manager/).
 The Package Manager is made by people from the CocoaPods community, they know the positives and negatives from our decisions.
 Within 2-3 years, the Swift Package Manager will be solid and the default for all new libraries.